metamn/react/content/blog/designing-with-storybook/index.md

 date: "2018-12-14"
 ---

-I can't imagine how much creativity gone lost when we had no Storybook or an alternative.
+No one can imagine how much creativity gone lost while we had no Storybook or an alternative.
 <!--more-->

 Storybook ([live on metamn](http://metamn.io/mr-ui/)) is an user interface development environment.
 Up until now we had integrated development environments (IDE) for any kind of development *but* UI.